Skip to content

 Main Risks

-• Mishandling privileged or sensitive information
+• Mishandling privileged or sensitive client information in either the attorney-client or government-attorney contexts

 Control Measures

-Impact on Family
+Impact on Family and Personal Life

 Reserve and Air National Guard